Great Ness

-Common Local Governance
+Common local governance

 The two parishes share a parish council.
 The parishes cover the area surrounding the village of Nesscliffe, Hopton, Kinton, Willcot, Felton Butler and Alderton.

 They are represented on the unitary Shropshire Council, and in the Shrewsbury and Atcham Parliamentary constituency.
 The Great Ness and Little Ness Parish council meet on the first Tuesday of every month, except for January and August, at Nesscliffe Village Hall or Little Ness Village Hall.

-Great Ness - The Hamlet
+Great Ness - the hamlet

 Great Ness is compact and consists of various styles of dwellings, many of which have become Listed Buildings.
 In total there are 25 Listed Buildings in the parish of Great Ness with a Grade II listing or higher.

 The Church of Saint Andrew, the Church of England parish church in Great Ness is protected by Grade I listing.
 It was mentioned in the Domesday Book as the "Manor of Nessham" due to it being one of the seven churches Roger de Montgomery, the first Norman Earl of Shrewsbury, retained in his own hands.

 The church is part of a benefice also including Little Ness and Ruyton-XI-Towns.
 Topographer Samuel Garbet was curate at Great Ness before becoming a school master at Wem in 1712.

 In 2011 Great Ness became a conservation area.